International Relations in the Americas and the Future of the Inter-American System

 A group of 30 scholars from six countries and eighteen academic institutions in the Americas gathered in São Paulo from November 12-14, 2012 for the third meeting of the Hemisphere in Flux project.
 Convened by INCT-INEU of Brazil, CRIES of Argentina, and the Center for Latin American and Latino Studies at American University, the project seeks to produce cutting-edge knowledge about the current transformations of inter-American relations.
 (Learn more)

-In December 2013, the Portuguese language journal Lua Nova: Revista de Cultura e Política released a special edition entitled Hemisfério em Transformação with articles by project participants, including CLALS Director Eric Hershberg and Faculty Affiliates Philip Brenner (SPA) and Carlos Portales (WCL), among others.
-In June 2014, a special edition of the trilingual journal Pensamiento Propio entitled El hemisferio en transformación: Regionalismo, multilateralismo y políticas exteriores en un entorno cambiante was released.
+Project findings have been presented in two special journal issues.
+In December 2013, Lua Nova: Revista de Cultura e Política released a special edition entitled Hemisfério em Transformação with articles by project participants, including CLALS Director Eric Hershberg and Faculty Affiliates Philip Brenner (SIS) and Carlos Portales (WCL), among others.
+In June 2014, a special edition of the trilingual journal Pensamiento Propio, entitled El hemisferio en transformación: Regionalismo, multilateralismo y políticas exteriores en un entorno cambiante, was released in Buenos Aires.
 Full-text articles are available for download at the links above.